Spectro Team · April 29, 2026 · 10 min read

 Why do Mac users need an alternative?

 Most professional DJ software — Rekordbox, Serato, Traktor — runs on both platforms, but audio utility ecosystems split.
-Tools that grew up on Windows sometimes never get a Mac port, or they only run through emulation, which is a poor fit for scanning hundreds of large WAV files before a deadline.
+FtF does run on Mac, but it still feels designed for a Windows-first workflow, and that becomes obvious when you are scanning hundreds of large WAV files before a deadline.

 Another angle is time on the calendar.
 The night before a gig is the wrong moment to discover you should have budgeted two hours for manual checks.
-A Windows user with FtF installed can clear a folder quickly; a Mac user without a native equivalent either skips the check (risky) or burns sleep (expensive).
-That asymmetry is why a dedicated Mac tool matters.
+A Windows-first workflow can be productive once learned, but Mac users often want fewer interpretation steps and tighter OS integration.
+That is why a dedicated Mac tool still matters even when FtF is available on macOS.

 What should Mac users use instead?